alurm/json2dir/home.md

 Old files will not be deleted automatically.

 Files created by `json2dir` are mutable.
 This allows for avoiding Nix builds, therefore making updating files fast, and allows for quickly changing files temporarily, but is not declarative.

+This solution doesn't replace all of functionality of `home-manager`, only the dotfiles management part.